brettz9/idb-batch/Readme.md

 })
 ```

+### getStoreNames(storeOps: Array|Object)

+Gets the store names for a set of store operations as an array.

 ### ConstraintError

-If during sequential execution one of the operations throws a `ConstraintError`,
+If during sequential execution one of the operations throws a
-the `Promise` rejects with an error, but previous successful operations will commit.
+`ConstraintError`, the `Promise` rejects with an error, but previous
+successful operations will commit.
-This behavior may change in future versions,
+This behavior may change in future versions, as I figure out how to
-as I figure out how to properly abort transactions in IndexedDBShim.
+properly abort transactions in `IndexedDBShim`.

 ## LICENSE